choepi/whiteborder_tool/README.md

-# White Border App by Choepi
+# White Border Tool by Choepi

 ## Overview
 The **White Border App** is a Python-based tool designed to preprocess images by: